+WAN

+WAN Port: WAN1 V

+WAN Connection Type: L2TP 💌

+User Name: username

+Password: •••••

+Connect Disconnected!

+Dynamic IP

+Server IP Address/Name:

+IP Address: 0.0.0.0

+Subnet Mask: 0.0.0.0

+Gateway: 0.0.0.0

-WAN WAN Port: WAN1 💌 WAN Connection Type: L2TP User Name: username Password: Connect Disconnect Disconnected!
-Dynamic IP Static IP Server IP Address/Name: IP Address: 0.0.0.0 Subnet Mask: 0.0.0.0 0.0.0.0 Gateway: DNS: 0.0.0.0, 0.0.0.0 Internet IP Address: 0.0.0.0 Internet DNS: 0.0.0.0, 0.0.0.0 MTU Size (in bytes): 1452 (The default is 1460, do not change unless necessary.)
+DNS: 0.0.0.0, 0.0.0.0

+Internet IP Address: 0.0.0.0

+Internet DNS: 0.0.0.0 , 0.0.0.0

+MTU Size (in bytes): (The default is 1460, do not change unless necessary.)

 Max Idle Time: 15 minutes (0 means remain active at all times.)

+Ingress Bandwidth: 100000 Kbps (Optional)

+Egress Bandwidth: 100000 Kbps (Optional)

-WAN Connection Mode: Connect on Demand Connect Automatically Connect Manually Save
+WAN Connection Mode: Connect on Demand

+O Connect Automatically

+Oconnect Manually

+Save

-- User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Connect on Demand You can configure the router to disconnect your Internet connection after a specified period of the Internet connectivity (Max Idle Time).
+- WAN Port: Here allows you to select the WAN port to configure. - User Name/Password Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive. - Connect on Demand You can configure the router to disconnect your Internet connection after a specified period of the Internet connectivity (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
 If you wish to activate Connect on Demand, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
 Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.

-TL-R480T+
+TL-R480T+ Load Balance Broadband Router User Guide

-- > Connect Automatically Connect automatically after the router is disconnected.
+- Connect Automatically Connect automatically after the router is disconnected.
 To use this option, click the radio button. - Connect Manually You can configure the router to make it connect or disconnect manually.
 After a specified period of inactivity (Max Idle Time), the router will disconnect your Internet connection, and not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
 Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link requested.